lrug/lrug.org/source/lrug_root/posting-jobs/index.html.md

 ---
+created_at: 2012-01-18 13:43:49 Z
+published_at: 2012-01-18 00:00:00 Z
+status: Published
+slug: posting-jobs
 parts:
 - extended
-updated_at: 2013-02-12 23:09:34 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: james@lazyatom.com
   login: lazyatom
-  email: james@lazyatom.com
   name: James Adam
-slug: posting-jobs
-created_at: 2012-01-18 13:43:49 Z
 breadcrumb: Posting Jobs
-published_at: 2012-01-18 00:00:00 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:34 Z
 ---

 So, you're wondering if someone in the illustrious LRUG community might be able to do some work for you?
 Here are some tips to bear in mind when posting to [the mailing list](http://lists.lrug.org/listinfo.cgi/chat-lrug.org); following these will hopefully maximise your chance of getting useful replies, and minimise the chance of affecting the signal-to-noise ratio of the list as a whole.